lindy-topcoder/heroku-buildpack-kibana/readme.md

 # Heroku Buildpack for Kibana

 This buildpack downloads and installs Kibana into a Heroku app slug.
-It is a fork of [issueapp/heroku-buildpack-kibana](https://github.com/issueapp/heroku-buildpack-kibana), with some light customization for use as a one-click Heroku Button app.

-For a one-click deploy of Kibana on Heroku, see [omc/heroku-kibana](https://github.com/omc/heroku-kibana).

 ## Compatibility

-Tested against Kibana 4.1.2.
+Tested against Kibana 5.

 ## Usage

-See our other repo at https://github.com/omc/heroku-kibana for a one-click deploy of Kibana on Heroku.

-Or, to use as a standalone buildpack:

     # Create a new project with the --buildpack option
     $ heroku create --buildpack https://github.com/omc/heroku-buildpack-kibana